Siege of Marawi: May 23

-Firefights between government forces and militants began at approximately 2:00 PM local in the afternoon of May 23, 2017.
-The Peace and Conflict Journalism Network reported that the clash occurred in the Basak Malutlut area of the city as Hapilon's forces called for reinforcements from the Maute group.
-Maute fighters occupied the Amai Pakpak Hospital and ordered the PhilHealth employees out of the facility.
+Firefights between government forces and militants began at approximately 2:00 PM.
+The Peace and Conflict Journalism Network reported that the clash occurred in the Basak Malutlut area of the city as Hapilon's forces called for reinforcements from the Maute group to prevent him from being arrested.
+Maute fighters occupied the Amai Pakpak Hospital and ordered PhilHealth employees out of the facility.
 The fighters allegedly replaced the Philippine flag hoisted in the hospital with the Black Standard used by the Islamic State group.
 A staff member of the hospital later denied that this happened.

-The 103rd Brigade of the Philippine Army stationed at Camp Ranao was also attacked by at least 500 Maute group militants.
+The 103rd Brigade of the Philippine Army stationed at Camp Ranao was also attacked by at least 500 Maute militants.
 A number of militants were then seen waving their ISIS black flags as they roamed the streets of Marawi.

 The whole city was put on lockdown as several buildings and houses were set ablaze by members of the Maute group.
 Dozens of gunmen occupied the Marawi City Hall as 107 inmates escaped from the Marawi City Jail and the Malabang District Jail 39 after the Maute attacks.
 Power and communication lines were also shut down due to the continued hostilities.
 Roads leading to Marawi were blocked by both government security forces and Maute militants.
-Civilians were reported to have been abducted by the Maute group, including a priest and several parishioners of the Cathedral of Our Lady Help of Christians as the group demanded that the government stop its offensive against them.
+Civilians were reported to have been abducted by the Maute, including a priest, Father Chito Suganob and several parishioners of the Cathedral of Our Lady Help of Christians as the group demanded that the government stop its offensive against them.

 The clashes sparked a mass evacuation of the city with residents fleeing by the thousands, causing traffic congestion on the highway to Iligan and Cagayan de Oro.
-At least eleven civilians had been killed in the ongoing firefight, two of which the Lanao del Sur Provincial Disaster Office identified as ambulance drivers who were stopped by Maute militants while responding to an emergency call.
-Nine of those civilians were on board a truck when they were stopped by Maute militants at a checkpoint and shot dead with their hands tied.
+At least eleven civilians were killed in the first hours of the fighting, two of which the Lanao del Sur Provincial Disaster Office identified as ambulance drivers who were stopped by militants while responding to an emergency call.
+Nine of them were on board a truck when they were stopped by militants at a checkpoint and shot dead with their hands tied.
 A police officer was also reported to have been beheaded by the militants.

 May 24

-On May 24, additional government forces arrived at the Laguindingan Airport as the military regained control of the Amai Pakpak Hospital.
+Additional government forces arrived at Laguindingan Airport as the military regained control of the Amai Pakpak Hospital.
 120 civilians used as a human shield by the Maute group were rescued from the hospital.
 The military had also recaptured the city hall and the Mindanao State University.